Maotianshania

 Maotianshania cylindrica is an extinct worm-like creature of average size (up to 4 cm long and 2 mm wide).
 It occurs in the Lower Cambrian (Atdabanian) Chengjiang biota of Northeastern Yunnan, China.
 It is usually preserved as pink impression.
 The gut is a dark central zone.
-The anterior pharnyx and "collar", carry tiny sepia-colored teeth.
+The anterior pharynx and "collar", carry tiny sepia-colored teeth.
 The very back-end of the body has two small hooks.

 Etymology

 Maotianshania has been named for the Maotianshan shales, home to the famous Chengjiang Lagerstätte.

 Description

 The body of Maotianshania is worm-like, up to 4 cm in length and 2 mm wide, having 3-4 rings (or annuli) per mm.
 Like its relatives Cricocosmia and Palaeoscolex, it is usually preserved as a very thin pink impression on the buff-colored matrix that is characteristic for the Maotianshan shales.
 The front of the body consists of a presumably protrusive and retractable elongate pharynx, armed with tooth- or spine-like outgrowths, arranged in rows and circles and which stand alternately between adjacent rings with the mouth at the very tip.
 Behind the pharynx is a collar-like "introvert" which also has rows of hooks, spines or scalids.
 The scalids of the first circle of the introvert form a so-called corona and are remarkably larger than the succeeding scalids.
 The gut is a simple tube, that often stands out as a darker central canal through the entire length of the body.
 The teeth, hooks and spines on the pharynx and introvert are sepia-colored, as are two small curved hooks at the very back-end of the body.